 Our objective is to build connections between the various segments and create a common universe.

 Interoperability happens when you connect to the right people at the right moment, therefore:

-“We are developing this community to share knowledge and connect you with experts and relevant stakeholders from the Commission, European Agencies and other public administrations in Member states” – Join us!
+We are developing this community to share knowledge and connect you with experts and relevant stakeholders from EU Institutions, other public administrations & beyond – Join us!

-“We promote several events throughout the year where you can have first-hand contact with people from various backgrounds and experiences related to the drafting and implementation of policies, facilitating the establishment of long-lasting collaborative relationships”
+We promote several events where you can have first-hand contact with people from various backgrounds and experiences related to the drafting and implementation of policies, facilitating the establishment of long-lasting collaborative relationships.

 We keep you up-to-date on best practices, policies, tools and services that can be relevant to your policy domain.
 Visit our pages on Digital-ready policymaking, Legislation & Technology and Regulatory Reporting for more insights and subscribe to our newsletter here!

 We are building a BLSI training programme that will make you more versed in the before-mentioned topics.
 Our training will deal with the subject of multidisciplinary teams as well, which enable the design of European public policies and legislation for efficient and effective implementation.

 More generally, we act upon the call from the Berlin Declaration on Digital Society and Value-based Digital Government to: